bitnami/bitnami-docker-nginx/README.md

 $ cp /path/to/keyfile.key  /path/to/nginx-persistence/certs/server.key
 ```

-### Step 2: Provide a custom Virtual Host for SSL connections
+### Step 2: Provide a custom Server Block for SSL connections

-Write your `my_vhost.conf` file with the SSL configuration and the relative path to the certificates:
+Write your `my_server_block.conf` file with the SSL configuration and the relative path to the certificates:

 ```nginx
   server {